 WHEN YOU HAVE THE CITATION TO A SPECIFIC ARTICLE, USE OUR CATALOG

 When you do have the citation or reference to a periodical article--if you know at least the title of the periodical and the issue date of the article you want--you can find its location at Cornell by using the Cornell Library Catalog.
-Click on the Basic Search button, highlight "Journal Title" in the "Search By:" box, click in the search box, type in the title of the periodical in the search box, and press <enter>.
+Choose "Journal Title" in the drop-down menu to the right of the search box, click in the search box, type in the title of the periodical in the search box, and press <enter>.
 Don't use the abbreviated titles that are often used in periodical indexes; remember to omit "a," "an" or "the" when you type in the periodical title.

 SEARCH EXAMPLES IN THE CORNELL LIBRARY CATALOG:

 * When searching for the title, The Chronicle

 Type the following in the search box: chronicle

 * When searching for the title, Journal of Modern History

 Type the following in the search box: journal of modern history

 * When searching for the title, Annales Musicologiques: Moyen-Age et Renaissance

 You may type the following: annales musicologiques moyen age